umbraco/UmbracoDocs/12/umbraco-cms/tutorials/add-microsoft-entra-id-authentication.md

 * A project with a setup for Members.
 * Visual Studio, or another Integrated Development Environment (IDE).

-## Step 1: Configure Azure AD
+## Step 1: Configure Entra ID

-Before your applications can interact with Azure AD B2C, they must be registered with a tenant that you manage.
+Before your applications can interact with Entra ID B2C, they must be registered with a tenant that you manage.
 For more information, see [Microsoft's Tutorial: Create an Azure Active Directory B2C tenant](https://learn.microsoft.com/en-us/azure/active-directory-b2c/tutorial-create-tenant).

 ## Step 2: Install the NuGet package